rks101/eglinux/README.md

 ```

 ## lsb_release
-What is OS major and minor numbers amd any code name associated with the release
+What is OS major and minor numbers and any code name associated with the release
 ```
 lsb_release -a
 Distributor ID:	Ubuntu